-Search for and recommendation of Board members
+Search for and nomination of Board members

-- Established search profile, conducted search, including interviews of candidates and recommended to the Board specific proposals for nomination of individual members for election or re-election at the annual general meeting as chair, vice chair and board members and prepared the Board's recommendation to the annual general meeting. - Presented to the Board a specific proposal for election or re-election of individual members as Board committee members.
+- Established search profile, conducted search, including interviews of potential candidates and recommended to the Board specific proposals for the nomination of individual members to be elected at the Annual General Meeting as chair, vice chair and board members. - Reviewed the composition of the Board committees and recommended to the Board specific proposals for the election of individual members as Board committee members.